cvxopt/cvxopt/doc/source/coneprog.rst

 :func:`lp` or :func:`socp` with
 the :const:`'mosek'` option.

-The following control parameters in :attr:`solvers.options` affect the execution of the DSDP algorithm:
+The following control parameters in :attr:`solvers.options['dsdp']` affect the execution of the DSDP algorithm:

 :const:`'DSDP_Monitor'`